syncfusion/blazor-docs/src/treemap/treemap/data-binding.md

 ## Local data

-### Fetching data from collection
+### Fetching data from the collection

-The following code example demonstrates, how to bind a `IEnumerable` object to the TreeMap component as a data source.
+The following code example shows, how to bind a `IEnumerable` object to the TreeMap component as a data source.

 ```csharp
 @using Syncfusion.Blazor.TreeMap